pooulad/ravan/README.md

 # 🏄 Ravan

-minimalist, dependency-free progress bar library for Go.
+minimalist, progress bar library for Go.

 the package name(**Ravan**) means smooth or flowing in persian.
 Exactly the same as the progress bar.